GeoffreySie/portfolio/README.md

 ## References

 - Certain UI components taken from Aceternity UI
-- Inspiritation from Javascript Mastery
+- Inspiration and some design from Javascript Mastery